Our Affordable Well Abandonment Service in Lakeland, FL

 What is the process for well abandonment in Lakeland, FL?

-The process includes removing pumps and equipment, cleaning the well bore, filling with bentonite clay and cement grout from bottom to surface, cutting casing below grade, restoring the site, and filing completion documentation with regulatory agencies.
+The process includes removing equipment, cleaning the borehole, sealing with approved materials, cutting casing below grade, and filing required reports.

 Are there fines for not having a well abandoned in Lakeland, FL?